arshb11/mpbp-instances/README.md

 ![image](https://github.com/user-attachments/assets/a6022488-2b2e-4ac5-83d5-a6985a70b3e7)

 This repository contains 60 instances that can be used by the community to benchmark models and algorithms applied to the blending problem.
-A standard MIQCP formulation and instance generator is also provided in case anyone wants to create new instances.
+A monolithic MIQCP formulation and instance generator are also provided in case anyone wants to create and test new instances.